From changing your ceiling fan direction to ceiling fans with LED light, we have tips on how to save money with an energy efficient ceiling fan.

 During moderate weather – that perfect temperature of not too hot, not too cold – using your ceiling fans may allow you to not turn on the air conditioner all together.

 Bonus tip: Want to save 15% on your heating costs in the winter?
-Reverse the direction of the fan so it goes clockwise (there’s a small switch on the fan’s body).
+Reverse the ceiling fan direction so it goes clockwise (there’s a small switch on the fan’s body or you can hold the fan button down on our handheld remote).
 It creates an upward draft and sends warm air throughout the room.

 LEAVING?
 DON’T LEAVE THE FAN ON.